ShaylaBrown/SBA/pages/README.md

-Readme needs: Your name, name of project, description or project, technologies used, and how to get project started
+Readme needs: Shayla Brown, SBA, This is a 3 page website.
+I only used basic computer technology and it should be striaight forward on how to start this project.